diandarisma/diandarisma.github.io/index.md

 title: "Home"
 ---

-I am a PhD student at Laboratory of Earth Resources Geomechanic, Department of Enviromental Studies for Advanced Society, Tohoku University.
-My research focus on induced seismicity that is triggered during injection.<br>
+I am a PhD student at the Laboratory of Earth Resources Geomechanic, Department of Environmental Studies for Advanced Society, Tohoku University.
+My research focuses on induced seismicity that is triggered during injection.
+We want to extract fractures network based on microseismic clusters distribution.<br>
-I am also interested in other geophysical methods (gravity, magnetic, geoelectrical) applied for earth resources exploration and hazard.
+I am also interested in other geophysical methods (gravity, magnetic, geoelectrical) applied to earth resources exploration and hazards.